saas786/disabler/README.txt

 * "Shortcodes Ultimate" -- You will need to turn on the option in that plugin to "Disable custom formatting - Enable this option if you have some problems with other plugins or content formatting."
 From what I can tell, it's overriding the default customs with it's own.

 == Screenshots ==
+1. Editor settings
-1. Back-end settings
+2. Back-end settings
-2. Front-end settings
+3. Front-end settings
-3. Performance settings
+4. Performance settings
-4. Revisions settings
+5. Revisions settings
-5. Feeds settings
+6. Feeds settings
-6. Rest API settings
+7. Rest API settings
-7. Privacy settings
+8. Privacy settings
-8. XML-RPC settings
+9. XML-RPC settings
-9. Updates settings
+10. Updates settings
-10. Usage Tracking setting
+11. Usage Tracking setting

 == Upgrade Notice ==